-Taiwan rejects WHO chief’s claim of racist campaign against him amid pandemic
+Taiwan rejects WHO chief’s claim of racist campaign against him

 Still, in a Facebook post on Thursday, Taiwanese President Tsai Ing-wen invited Tedros to visit.

 “For years, we have been excluded from international organizations, and we know better than anyone else what it feels like to be discriminated against and isolated,” Tsai wrote.
-“I want to take this opportunity to invite Director-General Tedros to visit Taiwan and experience for himself how committed the Taiwanese people are to engaging with and contributing to the world, even in the face of discrimination and isolation.”
+“I want to take this opportunity to invite Director General Tedros to visit Taiwan and experience for himself how committed the Taiwanese people are to engaging with and contributing to the world, even in the face of discrimination and isolation.”

-The recriminations between Taiwan, a U.S. ally, and the WHO, which has been criticized as being increasingly China-friendly, are playing out against the backdrop of U.S.-China tensions.
+The recriminations between Taiwan, a U.S. ally, and the WHO are playing out against the backdrop of U.S.-China tensions.

 American officials have homed in on the question of China’s influence at the WHO.
-The issue took center stage this week after President Trump threatened to “put a very powerful hold” on U.S. contributions to the U.N. agency’s $6 billion biennial budget because he believed the agency to be too “China-centric.”
+The issue took center stage this week after President Trump threatened to “put a very powerful hold” on U.S. contributions to the U.N. agency’s $6 billion biennial budget because he believes the agency is too “China-centric.”

-In a radio interview this week, Secretary of State Mike Pompeo said the WHO “hasn’t lived up to its billing” but dismissed the suggestion that Washington should seek a change in the organization’s leadership.
+In a radio interview this week, Secretary of State Mike Pompeo said the WHO “hasn’t lived up to its billing,” but he dismissed the suggestion that Washington should seek a change in the organization’s leadership.

-Beyond the Trump administration, some international experts, including current WHO advisers, have publicly questioned whether the agency hewed too closely to the Chinese government’s positions, particularly as the outbreak came into view during the crucial month of January.
+Beyond the Trump administration, some international experts, including current WHO advisers, have publicly questioned whether the agency hewed too closely to the Chinese government’s positions on the coronavirus, particularly as the outbreak came into view during the crucial month of January.

 In the middle of that month, the WHO reiterated the Chinese position that there was a low possibility of human-to-human transmission and discouraged countries from banning visitors from China — positions it later overturned.
 The organization also echoed the Chinese statement that the outbreak was “preventable and controllable.”